Skip to main content

 Set custom gas limits

-You can set custom gas limits easily by importing from the stdlib
+Set custom gas limits by importing from stdlib:

 import { GasSettings, Gas, GasFees } from '@aztec/stdlib/gas';